• Skip to primary navigation

 We can better understand this concept if we imagine the seed that comes out of the Ultima Materia as something ineffable and flowing that will give life to the raw matter.
 Many alchemists have identified this water as an actually liquid material, such as the famous Guhr.
 Today, that we know the wave-particle properties of the electron, we can imagine a different “sea”.

-Previous: The Foundations of Alchemical Symbolism, Seeds
+Previous: The Foundations of Alchemical Symbolism, Chains and Processions

 • Classical Alchemy